Create a clutter free kitchen in just 10 minutes with these simple kitchen counter organization tips with creative kitchen counter storage ideas.

 Clutter Free Kitchen

 To maintain a clutter free kitchen, we store small appliances like a mini food processor, waffle maker and can opener in a cabinet where they’re easy to grab.
+We also added a Microwave Drawer in our kitchen island and it made such a difference.

 We identify problem areas and find solutions to prevent them.
 As previously mentioned, the best way to keep your kitchen clutter free is to make sure your cabinets are organized so everything has it’s place.